selsamman/proxily/README.md

 }
 ```
 ### Object Destructuring
-Notice that destructuring increment from counter worked properly.
+Notice that destructuring **increment** from counter worked properly.
 ```
 const {value, increment} = useProxy(counter);
 ```

 That is because proxily binds all functions to the target.
-While Proxily is not opinionated in terms of how you implement your logic we recognize that objects (whether prototypical or class-based) are a valuble tool for structuring code and data.
-Therefore we strive to remove some of the inconveniences of using them.
-Your component should be able to consume your logic without being aware that it is object based.
+Now you can use objects without the consumer having to be aware of the object implementation.

 ### Classes
+Proxily doesn't care whether you use prototypical delegation or classes or pure functions to update your data.
+Since it only tracks the data (rather than mutating it) it leaves the creation of objects up to you.
 ```
 class CounterState {
     value = 0;